Find the reference book : UGC NET Computer Science Reference Books

 SQL: Data Definition Language (DDL), Data Manipulation Language (DML), Data Control Language (DCL) commands.
 Database objects like-Views, indexes, sequences, synonyms, data dictionary.

 Data and File structures: Data, Information, Definition of data structure.
-Arrays,
+Arrays, stacks, queues, linked lists, trees, graphs, priority queues and heaps.

 File Structures: Fields, records and files.
 Sequential, direct, index-sequential and relative files.
 Hashing, inverted lists and multi – lists.
 B trees and B+ trees.